winbench/apps-default/apps.md

     + `msys-grep`
 ```

-After the automatic setup by _Bench_, you can use the launcher shortcu
+After the automatic setup by _Bench_, you can use the launcher shortcut
 _MinGW Package Manager_ to start the GUI for _MinGW Get_
 and install more MinGW packages.